Published by Carl Hedinger. Last Updated on October 23, 2023.

-If you can’t get into either Proximity or O Henry, don’t worry.
-You can even stay closer to Downtown at The Biltmore Greensboro Hotel, which is right between Greene and Elm.
+- If you can’t get into either Proximity or O Henry, don’t worry.
+You can stay in downtown Greensboro at The Biltmore Greensboro Hotel, which is between Greene St and Elm St.

-Hampton Inn & Suites Greensboro Coliseum puts you close to the Convention Center and Four Seasons Town Centre.
+- Hampton Inn & Suites Greensboro Coliseum puts you closer to the Convention Center and Four Seasons Town Centre.

 The International Civil Rights Museum